codeonlyjs/website/content/guide/apiUtilities.md

 ## htmlEncode() {#htmlEncode}

-Encodes a string to make it safe for use in HTML
+Encodes a string to make it safe for use in HTML.

 ```ts